jfvilasPersonal/oberkorn/docs/reference.md

 ### Azure B2C
 These are the properties that define an Azure B2C validator.

-##### name [mandatory] [string]
-The name of the validator, that you will use later to link a specific rule to a validator.
-Please note that the name must be unique, but you can create different validators of the same type.

 ##### tenant [mandatory] [string]
 The tentant name of your Azure B2C service.